developmentseed/skynet-data/README.md

 IMAGE_TILES ?= "tilejson+https://a.tiles.mapbox.com/v4/mapbox.satellite.json?access_token=$(MapboxAccessToken)"
 # which osm-qa tiles extract to download; e.g. united_states_of_america
 QA_TILES=planet
+# location of data tiles to use for rendering labels; defaults to osm-qa tiles extract specified by QA_TILES
+DATA_TILES ?= data/osm/$(QA_TILES).mbtiles
 # filter to this bbox
 BBOX ?= '-180,-85,180,85'
-# data tiles to use for rendering labels; defaults to osm-qa tiles extract specified by QA_TILES
-DATA_TILES ?= data/osm/$(QA_TILES).mbtiles
 # number of images (tiles) to sample
 TRAIN_SIZE=1000
 # define label classes output
 CLASSES=classes/water-roads-buildings.json
-# do not bother downloading images for tiles whose ratio of labeled to unlabeled pixels
-# is less than or equal to:
+# Filter out tiles whose ratio of labeled to unlabeled pixels is less than or
+# equal to the given ratio.
+Useful for excluding images that are all background, for example.
 LABEL_RATIO ?= 0
 # set this to a zoom higher than the data tiles' max zoom to get overzoomed label images
 ZOOM_LEVEL ?= ''
 ```

+Make a full training set according to these params with `make all`.

+## Details

 ### Sample available tiles